|The movie opens March 20 (video on demand): see the trailer here.|

 About one percent of the country's exported wines are still aging their wines in quevri (giant clay pots, buried underground), a tradition that archaeologists believe goes back to the earliest winemaking times we know of (- so far).
 (See: Areni in nearby Armenia.)
 Of course, there could always be a new site to be discovered that is older than Areni, and there are several excavations in Georgia hoping to reclaim the notoriety for being the oldest winemaking site for Georgia.
 But no matter - those country lines didn't exist 8,000 years ago.

-But most quevri wine is made and consumed at home and not exported.
+But most quevri wine is made and consumed at home and not exported, the couple said.

 |Emily Railsback and Jeremy Quinn during Q&A with the New Parkway audience|